 Becoming a Golden Hawk means more than just cheering on our (really good) varsity teams – it means being a student who cares about your community, who works hard in the classroom, and who takes advantage of all the learning opportunities that can happen outside the classroom, too.

-Christos Shiamptanis is an Assistant Professor at Wilfrid Laurier University.
+Christos Shiamptanis is an Associate Professor at Wilfrid Laurier University.
 He completed his PhD in Economics in 2008 and his BS in Actuarial Science and Economics in 2003 from the University at Albany, State University of New York.

 Research Interests / Ongoing Projects